aegis72/aegisflow_utility_nodes/README.md

 ## Auto Contrast node text contrast
 Do you hate the color palette limitations of ComfyUI?
 I DO.
 I hate that "yellow" is considered that "burnt ochre" color that you threw away from your crayons because it's so gross.
-Problem is, until now that was all it could be: the color of the text is greay and the text of the coloring shall be grey.
+Problem is, until now that was all it could be: the color of the text is grey and the text of the coloring shall be grey.
 It meant that without developing an entirely new theme, you couldn't use high-brightness colors at all.

 ![image](https://github.com/aegis72/aegisflow_utility_nodes/assets/118572301/caea02a0-1872-4356-bccd-efa6efdd7594)

+But you might have noticed in the first image in the readme that you can actually read those nodes...

-The world was a dark place.
-It was a dark time.
-But now, color can come back into your WFs:
+The world used to be a dark place.
+But now, color can come back into your WFs, opening new possibilities for usability:

 ![image](https://github.com/aegis72/aegisflow_utility_nodes/assets/118572301/23d4439c-1848-4976-8137-d8e727cdb5ce)